TsuBenn/MCOD/README.md

 Please do not repost or claim this project as your doing.
 Any form of modification to the original "code" will not be accepted.\
 \
 Anyhow, if you wanna help build this project, you can always share your feedbacks and ideas through comments on my Youtube video or through the Issue tabs.

-## Why make MCOD?
-I made this datapack so that I can play First Person Shooters with friends while having the ability of creating my own play ground.\
-\
-The reason why this is a datapack and not mod is for the same reason, Mod sometimes can be a little bother some to deal with and install.
-Meanwhile with datapack, all your friends need to download is the resource pack and join your server/ world with the datapack installed and every one can have fun!

 ## Inspiration for this datapack
 This datapack is heavily influenced by Call of Duty: Modern Warfare 2019 and also the up coming Battlefield 6.\